aaccurso/ng-cordova-ionic/README.md

 # ng-cordova-ionic

-AngularJS Cordova wrappers for common Cordova plugins and Ionic components.
+Wrappers for ngCordova services with Ionic fallbacks.

 ## Inspiration